rhagelstrom/FG-Forge-Updater/README.md

 # Forge Updater

-Herein lies a Python module that will (someday) upload builds to the FantasyGrounds Forge automatically.
+Herein lies a Python module that will upload builds to the FantasyGrounds Forge automatically via automation of a Chrome browser instance.

-> [!CAUTION]
-> It currently does not work.

 ## Getting Started